TycheSoftwares/order-delivery-date-for-woocommerce/readme.txt

 This plugin communicates with our tracking server to send usage data **only** if the user has explicitly opted in to usage tracking.
 For detailed information about what is tracked, please refer to our [usage tracking documentation](https://www.tychesoftwares.com/docs/woocommerce-order-delivery-date-lite/order-delivery-lite-usage-tracking/).

 == Changelog ==

+= 4.2.0 (26.08.2025)
+* Fix – Time slot charges were not appearing on the Checkout block page.
+* Fix – Broken Access Control vulnerability in versions ≤ 4.1.0.
+* Fix – Datepicker was not appearing on the translated checkout page set as default in WPML.
+* Fix – Delivery date field was not appearing on the Checkout block page when shipping settings were disabled.

 = 4.1.0 (24.06.2025)
 * Fix - Delivery date filters were not displayed on the Orders listing page when HPOS was enabled.